25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_MVC.md

      }
      ```

-  2. `AddMvc()`: Internally calls `AddMvcCore()` and adds other middleware such as the Razor view engine, Razor pages, CORS, cache tag helper, JSON formatter (in Core 2.x), data annotations etc.
+  2. `AddMvc()`: Internally calls `AddMvcCore()` and adds other middleware such as the Razor view engine, Razor pages, CORS, cache tag helper, JSON formatter (in Core 2.x), data annotations etc...
      - everything that `AddControllersWithViews()` does
      - everything that `AddRazorPages()` does